hubleto/developer/book/content/pages/create-first-app.md

 However, to see anything at this URL, you need to create a *controller* and a *view*.
 Let's do it.

-To create a controller fo dashboard, create a `./apps/MyApp/Controllers/Dashboard.php` file with following content:
+To create a controller for your dashboard, create `./apps/MyApp/Controllers/Dashboard.php` file with the following content:

 **./apps/MyApp/Controllers/Dashboard.php**
 ```php